-- a) Resident notification plan of the displacement with appropriate lead time commensurate with the extent of the relocation; - Accommodation (monetary, labor assistance, or both) measures to be implemented.
-Monetary accommodation should consider up-front payment or reimbursement for extra-ordinary expenses such as: movers, food, utilities, advisory or support services, storage of personal belongings, transportation, and security; - c) Temporary displacement planning such as: moving within the property to a fully renovated unit (permanently or temporarily), storage of personal property on-site, moving to a hotel for a designated period of time, or some other alternative; - d) If an occupant elects permanent relocation, detail what accommodation(s), if any, are planned for such occurrences. - e) A relocation budget categorizing the line item relocations costs in total; and an anticipated average cost per household.
-General assumptions including how the relocation cost estimates were determined should be narrated within the relocation plan.
+- Accommodation (monetary, labor assistance, or both) measures to be implemented.
+Monetary accommodation should consider up-front payment or reimbursement for extra-ordinary expenses such as: movers, food, utilities, advisory or support services, storage of personal belongings, transportation, and security; or - Temporary displacement planning such as: moving within the property to a fully renovated unit (permanently or temporarily), storage of personal property on-site, moving to a hotel for a designated period of time, or some other alternative; - If an occupant elects permanent relocation, detail what accommodation(s), if any, are planned for such occurrences.

-For projects that are occupied, if a reasonable relocation plan is approved by the Bank (see above), a household may have income meeting the income targeting commitments upon initial occupancy of the rental unit after completion of the purchase or rehabilitation.
-Otherwise, a household must have income meeting the income targeting commitments in the approved AHP application at the time of submission.
+For projects that are occupied, if a reasonable relocation plan has been approved by one of the project's federal, state, or local government funders or by the Bank (see above), a household may have income meeting the income targeting commitments upon initial occupancy of the rental unit after completion of the purchase or rehabilitation.
+Otherwise, a household must have income meeting the income targeting commitments in the approved AHP application at the time of application submission.